 Why Literature is essential to Learning

 Did you read Old Yeller as a child?
-Remember your terror when the enraged momma bear charges little Arliss and your rejoicing when the “yeller dog” attacks the bear to save Arliss’ life?
-How about Hans Brinker or the Silver Skates?
-Did you cheer when Gretel won her race?
-And when their dad miraculously regained his memory?
-Not only are great books entertaining.
-For many reasons, reading excellent literature is essential to learning.
+Remember your heart pounding when the enraged momma bear charges little Arliss?
+And then your profound relief when the “yeller dog” attacks the bear to save Arliss’ life?
+I bet you do!
+You remember your favorite childhood books, no matter how long it’s been since you’ve read them.
+And that’s just one reason why literature is essential to learning.

-That’s because a great story sticks with you!
+A good story can completely change your perspective.
+A great story sticks with you!
 Great literature has the power to change your life.
-It gives your kids the chance to “experience” different cultures, places across the globe, and long-ago times in a way that textbooks cannot.
-After all, have you ever said a textbook “changed your life”??
+It gives your kids the chance to “experience” different cultures, places across the globe, and long-ago times in a way that textbooks can’t.

-I don’t think so.
-So as home educators, please embrace the power that stories have (fiction and non-fiction) to education, make us feel, help us to understand others, and so much more.
+So, as home educators, please embrace the power that stories have (fiction and non-fiction) to educate, make us feel, help us to understand others, and so much more.
 Literature is truly essential to learning.

 Not only will great books make your homeschooling more enjoyable.
 But research consistently shows how important literature is to education.
 Keep reading to find out why!